geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 There's no environment for AMD that's not LLVM based.
 There's some that use inline assembly.
 But I haven't seen any that just completely do all this stuff in assembly.

 ##### **Geohot** [[00:51:07](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=3067)]
-So, yeah, we can get the fastest...
-The fastest gem on CDNA 4.
+So, yeah, we can get the fastest..
+The fastest GEMM on CDNA 4.
 Sounds good.
 Now, what do we have for bounties?

 ##### **Chenyu** [[00:51:27](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=3087)]
 Oh, I merged the FP8.

 ##### **Chenyu** [[00:51:31](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=3091)]
 I mean, I run the script.
 It seems to be using FP8 for the linears.
 So, I think it's fast.
 It's fast?
 Yeah.
 It's a bit faster.
 But now, training birds really is all bottleneck flash attention.
-So, yes, the gem is faster, but it's the flash attention still.
+So, yes, the GEMM is faster, but it's the flash attention still.
 Or maybe not all flash attention, but it's more difficult to assess because bird is so small.

 ##### **Geohot** [[00:52:02](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=3122)]
 Yeah.
 I mean, I don't buy this theory that bird is so small.
 That's why the flash attention is so small.
 I mean, I don't think the flash attention is unstable.

 ##### **Geohot** [[00:52:11](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=3131)]
 It doesn't make sense to me.
-I think the problem...
+I think the problem..

 ##### **Geohot** [[00:52:17](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=3137)]
 The flash attention being unstable because bird is small, that doesn't make sense to me.
 I bet there's some instability with, like, how the max thing is being done.
 I bet the max thing is being done wrong.
 Oh, maybe.
 Like, there's a lot of ways to subtly do flash attention wrong that's going to get you to the max.
-But it's not going to get you these kind of nans that doesn't have anything to do with the JIT or doesn't have anything to do with...
+But it's not going to get you these kind of nans that doesn't have anything to do with the JIT or doesn't have anything to do with..

 ##### **Geohot** [[00:52:46](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=3166)]
 No, like, what do you mean it's too small?
 I just don't buy that.
 Oh, you are talking about the nan issue earlier?
 Yeah.